Updates

 This is what the Pole & Line logo stands for

-Did you know that all our tuna is caught using rod & line methods?
-We are very proud of this, which is why you can find the Rod & Line logo on all our tuna cans!
+Did you know that all our tuna is caught using pole & line methods?
+We are very proud of this, which is why you can find the Pole & Line logo on all our tuna cans!
 This way of catching tuna is a traditional method with minimal bycatch and does not damage the seabed.
 That's why we only work with tuna fisheries that, in addition to being MSC-certified, fish with these methods.
 These include pole and line, trolling lines, and handlines.

 Why is there a difference in bycatch?

-Rod & Line Logo
+Pole & Line Logo

 More info?